tobiasjc/Jekyll-noDev/_posts/2019-07-21-TSPSolver-CPLEX.md

 ---
-title: "TSP solver with incremental linear model for IBM-CPLEX"
+title: "Incremental TSP Solver with IBM-CPLEX"
 author: "José Tobias"
 description: "An incremental solver for TSP problems using IBM-CPLEX and linear models with a cycle removal algorithm"
 layout: post